 Making your own portion control plates can be a fun activity for kids and reinforce balanced eating.

 While purchasing a portion control plate is quite affordable, I encourage families to spend some time to make their own.
-So many kids benefit from visual learning, where they can use their creativity, their hands, and their minds altogether.
+So many kids benefit from visual learning.
+This way, they can use their creativity, their hands, and their minds altogether.

 What’s included in a portion control plate?